Premiership of Rishi Sunak: 2024 general election

+2024 general election

 On the afternoon of 22 May 2024, Sunak announced that he had asked the King to call a general election for 4 July 2024, surprising his own MPs.
 Though Sunak had the option to wait until December 2024 to call the election, he said that he decided on the date because he believes that the economy is improving, and that "falling inflation and net migration figures would reinforce the Conservatives' election message of 'sticking to the plan'".
 While calling the election, Sunak said: "Who do you trust, to turn that foundation into a secure future for you, your family and our country?
 Now is the moment for Britain to choose its future.
 To decide whether we want to build on the progress we have made or risk going back to square one with no plan and no certainty."

 Sunak's announcement took place during heavy rain at a lectern outside 10 Downing Street, without the use of any shelter from the rain.
 The D:Ream song "Things Can Only Get Better" (frequently used by the Labour Party in its successful 1997 campaign) was being played loudly in the background by the political activist Steve Bray as Sunak announced the date of the general election.
 At the beginning of the campaign, Labour had a significant lead in polling over the Conservatives.

 Sunak sought to rebuild the Conservative's reputation following a slump in popularity following the short-lived Truss ministry and a slew of controversies including Partygate that irreparably damaged the Second Johnson ministry, through campaigning on stabilising the economy, the Rwanda immigration policy, further strengthening the State Pension, and introducing National Service.
 He released the Conservative manifesto Clear Plan.
 Bold Action.
 Secure Future. on 11 June, addressing the economy, taxes, welfare, expanding free childcare, education, healthcare, environment, energy, transport, and crime.

 On 4 July, less than an hour before polls closed, Sunak's government announced the 2024 Dissolution Honours, with life peerages being given to 19 people, including former prime minister Theresa May and Cass Review author Hilary Cass.